abhii-navv/abhii-navv/Readme.md

 ---

-## ◈ About
+## 🚀 About Me

-3rd-year **Computer Science Engineering** student at Amrita Vishwa Vidyapeetham, building full-stack web applications and exploring computer vision.
-I enjoy writing clean, production-ready code and shipping things that actually work.
-Open to internships and collaborations.

----
+I am a Computer Science student with a strong interest in backend development, real-time systems, and building practical solutions through technology.
+My journey has been shaped by hands-on experiences, from developing projects to applying core concepts in real-world scenarios.

+I enjoy working on systems that are efficient, scalable, and reliable.
+I actively focus on strengthening my problem-solving skills and applying data structures, algorithms, and software design principles in my work.

+I like combining logic with practical implementation to build meaningful applications, and I am continuously learning and improving as a developer.

+## 💻 Skill Sets
 ## ◈ Tech Stack

 <div align="center">